lbrn/new-jekyll-lbrn/_posts/2019-10-17-18th-Annual-Meeting.md

 eventDate: January 17 — 18, 2020
 textOnUrl: 18th LBRN Annual Meeting
 ---
-<p>We are happy to announce that the 18th LBRN Annual Meeting will be held on Friday-Saturday on January 17 — 18, 2020 at Louisiana State University Center of Computation and Technology's Digital Media Center in Baton Rouge.
+<p>We are happy to announce that the 18th LBRN Annual Meeting will be held on Friday-Saturday on January 17 — 18, 2020 at LSU Student Union in Baton Rouge.
 All deadlines are January 3, 2020.
 Click the button below to view all current information.</p>
 <p>
   <a class="button" href="{{ "/annual-meetings.html" | relative_url }}">2020 LBRN Annual Meeting Information</a></p>